lilbluepenguin/RAMP_BRIDGE_training/challenge_monday_aug_7.md

 2. list the files in your current directory using `ls`

-3. make a new subdirectory called "monday" using `mkdir`
+3. make a new subdirectory called "monday" using `mkdir monday`

-4. enter the subdirectory "monday" using `cd`
+4. enter the subdirectory "monday" using `cd monday`

 5. make three files in this subdirectory using `touch`, make sure to use different names for the file, like test1.txt, test2.txt, test3.txt, or whatever you choose to name them.